Advanced HoloLens Emulator and Mixed Reality Simulator input

 Perception Simulation Control Panel keyboard shortcuts

-The following keyboard shortcuts are available for accessing the Perception Simulation Control panel and enabling or disabling PC input devices for use with simulation.
+You can access the Perception Simulation Control panel and enable or disable PC input devices with the following keyboard shortcuts.

 |Toggle 'Use keyboard for simulation'||F4||When turned off, keyboard input goes to the HoloLens or Windows Mixed Reality application.|